eliza411/pipeviz/README.md

 ### Docker

-We maintain both a Debian and a Fedora Dockerfile.
+We maintain both a Debian and a Fedora Docker image on [Docker Hub](https://hub.docker.com/r/pipeviz/pipeviz).
 Unless you're working on a platform-specific message producer, there's no compelling reason to choose one over another.

 To set up Docker, see the [Get Started](https://docs.docker.com/mac/started/) link on https://docs.docker.com.
 Be sure to choose the directions for your operating system.

-Each Pipeviz Dockerfile contains the commands you need in the comments at the top of the file.